Economy of Canada: Political issues

+Canada–United States trade relations

 Canada and the United States share a common trading relationship.
 Canada's job market continues to perform well along with the US, reaching a 30-year low in the unemployment rate in December 2006, following 14 consecutive years of employment growth.

 The United States is by far Canada's largest trading partner, with more than $1.7 billion CAD in trade per day in 2005.
 In 2009, 73% of Canada's exports went to the United States, and 63% of Canada's imports were from the United States.
 Trade with Canada makes up 23% of the United States' exports and 17% of its imports.
 By comparison, in 2005 this was more than U.S. trade with all countries in the European Union combined, and well over twice U.S. trade with all the countries of Latin America combined.
 Just the two-way trade that crosses the Ambassador Bridge between Michigan and Ontario equals all U.S. exports to Japan.
 Canada's importance to the United States is not just a border-state phenomenon: Canada is the leading export market for 35 of 50 U.S. states, and is the United States' largest foreign supplier of energy.

 Bilateral trade increased by 52% between 1989, when the U.S.–Canada Free Trade Agreement (FTA) went into effect, and 1994, when the North American Free Trade Agreement (NAFTA) superseded it.
 Trade has since increased by 40%.
 NAFTA continues the FTA's moves toward reducing trade barriers and establishing agreed-upon trade rules.
 It also resolves some long-standing bilateral irritants and liberalizes rules in several areas, including agriculture, services, energy, financial services, investment, and government procurement.
 NAFTA forms the largest trading area in the world, embracing the 405 million people of the three North American countries.

 The largest component of U.S.–Canada trade is in the commodity sector.

 The U.S. is Canada's largest agricultural export market, taking well over half of all Canadian food exports.
 Nearly two-thirds of Canada's forest products, including pulp and paper, are exported to the United States; 72% of Canada's total newsprint production also is exported to the U.S.

 At $73.6 billion in 2004, U.S.-Canada trade in energy is the largest U.S. energy trading relationship, with the overwhelming majority ($66.7 billion) being exports from Canada.
 The primary components of U.S. energy trade with Canada are petroleum, natural gas, and electricity.
 Canada is the United States' largest oil supplier and the fifth-largest energy producing country in the world.
 Canada provides about 16% of U.S. oil imports and 14% of total U.S. consumption of natural gas.
 The United States and Canada's national electricity grids are linked, and both countries share hydropower facilities on the western borders.